How do I start my restoration project?

 Sources

 Again, it’s always best to start with a plan.
 An free, on-sight inspection of the property and a diagram, followed by discussions about what species to plant will get you started.
-There are now restorationseveral sources for native plants and seeds in Bayfield County.
+There are now several sources for native plants and seeds in Bayfield County.

 Shoreland restoration consultants in Bayfield County include: